Documentation and Type Hints

 ./make.py docs --open

-If the build succeeds, the generated static web pages will be in doc/_build/html.
+If the build succeeds, a browser window will open.
+You can skip this by omitting –open.
+The generated static web pages will be in doc/_build/html.

 You can also build the documentation by using Sphinx’s Makefile: